Online now

 The Culture that has been here all the time

-When I studied to acquire my Master's status I discovered the M/S relationship existed probably for all the history of humans.
-Religion and Western Culture distort this greatly.
-Using codes and euphemisms even denial masks it presents the fact many people thrive within this often unrecognized subculture.
+When I was introduced to BDSM relationships, I realized they had existed probably for all of human history.
+Religion and Western Culture distort this and BDSM itself greatly, and if anything, an incredible hypocrisy is always present.
+Using codes and euphemisms, even denial can mask the fact that many people thrive within this often unrecognized subculture.
 For example, my wife had all the earmarks of a pleasure slave and was generally devoted and submissive to me.
-In times of marriage friction, I often heard the words from a counselor, "She just wants you to love her" "Love her" I thought I was and did now I know without a doubt I need to be a master, not some preconceived idea we are to live as equals.
+In times of marital friction, I often heard the words from a counselor, "She just wants you to love her."
+"Love her," I thought I was, and now I know without a doubt I need to be a Dominant, not some preconceived idea that we are to live as equals: we are not only one can be a Dom and one a sub at a time, but, it is perfectly fine if switching is desired at least now and then.

-4 months ago.
-July 2, 2024 at 2:29 PM
+1 year ago.
+Tuesday, July 2, 2024 at 10:29 AM

 Yes, all, the stove was the center of our home well into the 1950s.
 My grandmother made many foods from scratch, and the aromas permeated the house.
 I especially think fondly of being allowed to maintain the fire once I stopped playing with it and getting burned: I liked seeing the beads of water I dropped on top dance around until I decided that if a little was fun, why not try more?
 Arrrg!
 Steam burned me and taught me a lesson.